Ice fishing rods donated to Assiginack students in memory of Shan Case | The Manitoulin Expositor

-Sadly, she passed away last fall, but her memory has been honoured through a generous donation to Assiginack Public School – an ice fishing rod for every student.
+Sadly, Ms. Case passed away in the fall, but her memory has been honoured through a generous donation to Assiginack Public School—an ice fishing rod for every student.

 “We wanted to do something in Shan’s name,” said husband Brad Ham.
 Son Brett Ham is a graduate of Assiginack Public School and the family has always been very supportive of the school, their community and the children and youth who call Manitowaning home.